anttijuu/O3-chat-client/README.md

 * Maven
 * JSON library (see details from `pom.xml`)
 * JUnit and related components
+* JColor for color output (optional, off by default)
 * An IDE if you wish to view and/or edit the code.

 The client app is structured as described in this high level UML class diagram: